bkuangs/orca-dubins/README.md

 ## Idea

-ORCA decides which local velocities are safe, while Dubins must follow a fixed-wing-feasible maneuver.
+ORCA determines which local velocities are safe, while Dubins must follow a fixed-wing-feasible maneuver.
 We will constrain ORCA to the aircraft's reachable velocity set (constant speed fixed-wing) over a short horizon:

 ```math
 \mathcal{V}_{\text{Dubins-reachable}}(T_h)